List of Middlesex County Cricket Club players

 The details are the player's usual name followed by the years in which he was active as a Middlesex player and then his name is given as it usually appears on match scorecards.
-Note that many players represented other top-class teams besides Middlesex and some players such as Nick Compton left the county but later returned.
+Note that many players represented other top-class teams besides Middlesex and some players, such as Nick Compton, left the county but later returned.
 Current players are shown as active to the latest season in which they played for the club.

-The list excludes Second XI and other players who did not play for the club's first team; and players whose first team appearances were in minor matches only.

 Players who represented the county before 1864 are included if they also played for the county club but excluded if not.
 All players known to have represented the county before the formation of the county club are included in List of Middlesex county cricketers to 1863.